RiccardoMasutti/btcpayserver-doc-1/docs/FAQ/FAQ-Altcoin.md

 ## Which coins does BTCPay Server support?

 Bitcoin is the only focus of the project and its core developers.
-However, opt in integrations are present for several altcoins:
+However, opt in integrations are present for several **altcoins**:

 - BGold (BTG) (also known as Bitcoin Gold)
 - BPlus (XBC) (also known as Bitcoin Plus)